JvanKatwijk/qt-dab/README.md

 	#DEFINES += __THREADED_DECODING.
 	#DEFINES += __THREADED_BACKEND
 for a maximal use of the 4 cores of the CPU.

+If you want to create a version with a spectrum widget, uncomment the line "#CONFIG += spectrum"

 For the CMakeLists.txt file, uncomment